Foodbeast/basic-ass-deploy/README.md

 ```

 ## Usage
-Run `$ bad`.
+From your main project folder run `$ bad`.

-This will search for a `bad.json` config file in your project root.
-You can declare another config file by running `$ bad -c /path/t0/other/config.json`.
+This will search for a `bad.json` config file in your projector you can declare another config file by running `$ bad -c /path/t0/other/config.json`.